 How I Work

-I notice what’s true.
+I notice what’s alive.

-I help remove what obscures it.
+I help remove what obscures it, or introduce what supports it.

 I shape what remains so it can be seen and felt.